varunborar/TicTacToe/README.md

 # TicTacToe

-You need qmake and qt sdk for comppiling the program
+You need qmake and qt sdk for compiling the program